KamaZz/laratrust/docs/docs/6.x/usage/seeder.md

 php artisan laratrust:seeder
 ```

-Then to customize the roles, modules and permissions you can publish the `laratrust_seeder.php` file:
+Then to customize the groups, modules and permissions you can publish the `laratrust_seeder.php` file:

 ```bash
 php artisan vendor:publish --tag="laratrust-seeder"